mnieber/dodo-commands/doc/dodo-singleton.rst

 Calling ``Dodo.get_config('/ROOT/my/key', 'default-value')`` will retrieve a value from the project's :ref:`configuration`.
 Use ``Dodo.config`` to get direct access to the configuration dictionary.

-The runcmd function
+The run function
 ===================

-The ``Dodo.runcmd`` function takes a list of arguments (and a current working directory) and runs them on the command line.
+The ``Dodo.run`` function takes a list of arguments (and a current working directory) and runs them on the command line.
 It also adds all variables in ``${/ENVIRONMENT/variable_map}`` to the system environment for the duration of running the command.

 .. code-block:: python

     if Dodo.is_main(__name__):
-        # Note that you must call Dodo.parse_args before calling Dodo.runcmd,
+        # Note that you must call Dodo.parse_args before calling Dodo.run,
         # or an exception will be raised
         parser = ArgumentParser()
         parser.add_argument(